 Heb.
 2:4 (NEB) God added his testimony by signs, by miracles, by manifold works of power, and by distributing the gifts of the Holy Spirit at his own will.

 Following this letter of introduction, you will find a link to download the "Spiritual Gifts Inventory" in MS WORD format.

-If kept in TIMES-font, size 10, it should paginate correctly to 7 full printed pages plus an 8th key page.
+When printed, if kept in TIMES-font, size 10, it should paginate correctly to 7 full printed pages plus an 8th key page.
 These should then be copied onto 4 pages front and back.
-And here is the important bit: page eight should be turned upside down when you make the copies so that when page 7 is folded after the test is taken (where it says to) the key will be revealed properly.
+And here is the important bit: page 8 should be turned upside down when you make the copies so that when page 7 is folded after the test is taken (where it says to) the key will be revealed properly.
 You will get the idea once you print it out.

 The test is so constructed that even if a few questions are misunderstood it should still be accurate as a whole.
 The idea is not to compare results with others, but to get relative rankings for each individual.
 Thus, any proclivities toward bias should not matter.